 SAP has already started working towards applying MDE concepts, and currently employs models in various stages of business application development.
-The tool called NetWeaver BPM within the Composition Environment [10] is one example where MDE concepts are applied for efficient development of Composite Applications.
-Composite Applications are self-contained applications that combine loosely coupled services (including third party services) with their own business logic, and thereby provide user centric front-end processes that transcend functional boundaries, and are completely independent from the underlying architecture, implementation and software lifecycle.
-With Composition Environment even the nontechnical users, such as business domain experts, consultants, etc., having no programming skills, are able to model and deploy customized applications suited to their specific business requirements.
+The Composition Environment is one example where MDE concepts are applied for efficient development of Composite Applications.
+Composite Applications are selfcontained applications that combine loosely coupled services (including third party services) with their own business logic, and thereby provide user centric front-end processes that transcend functional boundaries, and are completely independent from the underlying architecture, implementation and software lifecycle.
+With Composition Environment even the non-technical users, such as business domain experts, consultants, etc., having no programming skills, are able to model and deploy customized applications suited to their specific business requirements.